HackSagar/HackSagar/README.md

 - 👋 Hi, I’m @HackSagar
 - 👀 I’m interested in Python
 - 🌱 I’m currently learning Django
-- 💞️ I’m looking to collaborate on Django projects
+- 💞️ I’m looking to collaborate on Django lovers

 <!---
 HackSagar/HackSagar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.